 We’s like to reassure all our tenants that we are making helping you through this difficult period our priority.
 We will do everything we can to help, especially those who are more vulnerable at the moment.

-If necessary, staff can visit tenants in their homes – but this will only be when it’s absolutely necessary, and the visit will follow social distancing rules, keeping at least 2m apart at all times.
-Staff may also be on site at developments to carry out essential checks.
+As of August, our staff will be back visiting tenants in their homes.
+The visits will follow social distancing rules, keeping at least 2m apart at all times.
+Staff will also be on site at developments to carry out essential checks.
 If you see staff in your development, please follow the rules and keep at least 2m apart from them – this is for your safety as well as theirs.

 You can help us in other ways during this difficult time – please make sure you look after your keys!
 If you lose them, My Space cannot advise you to stay temporarily with friends or family at the moment while we sort things out.
 So it would be a great help if you can double check you know where your keys are and always have them with you if you need to go out.